User Guide: OONI Probe Mobile App

 Instead of having to remember to manually run tests, you can enable automated testing in the settings of your OONI Probe app and OONI Probe will run tests automatically for you!

 With automated OONI Probe testing, you can regularly contribute censorship measurements (without having to do anything), enabling the internet freedom community to monitor and detect censorship events in your country over time.
-If you are concerned about traffic consumption or risks connected with regular testing of specific websites categories, you can limit the types of tests to be ran or list of categories to be tested through Test options section of OONI Probe settings.
+If you are concerned about traffic consumption or risks connected with regular testing of specific websites categories, you can limit the types of tests to be ran through the Run menu or limit list of categories to be tested through Test options section of OONI Probe settings.
+You can also limit types of tests to be run automatically through the Dashboard menu of the app.

 You can enable automated OONI Probe testing through the following steps:

 Step 1.
-Tap Settings in the bottom navigation bar of your OONI Probe app and tap the Automated testing button.
+Tap Settings in the bottom navigation bar of your OONI Probe app and tap the Test options button.

 You will see that the Run tests automatically option of the settings is disabled by default.